cnktysz/HepTrkX-quantum/README.md

 CHEP 2019 proceeding submitted and available as a preprint [here](https://arxiv.org/abs/2003.08126).

-The scripts used to produce CHEP 2019 results is at trying_things/QuantumEdgeNetwork.py

 ## How to use?

 Use [```train.py```](./train.py) to train a model.
 Models are available in [```./qnetworks```](./qnetworks) folder.
 Choose the model and other hyperparameters using a configuration file (see [```./configs```](./configs) folder for examples).